What is Developmental Screening?

 Developmental Screening Tools Training

 Professionals learn about and receive a copy of Ages and Stages Questionnaire-3, a validated developmental screening tool, and Modified Checklist for Autism in Toddlers-Revised with Follow-Up, a validated autism specific screening instrument.
 In addition, community partners serving children with delays and their families will share information about their programs.
-This activity is designated for up to 1.0 hours of participation for CME for physicians and nurse practitioners.
-To schedule a training at your site, please contact Naomi Kowald.
+This activity is designated for up to 1.0 AMA PRA Category 1 Credits and 1.0 hour of participation for allied health professionals.
+To schedule a virtual or onsite training, please contact Naomi Kowald.

 The Wisconsin Medical Home Initiative is funded by the Wisconsin Department of Health Services’ Title V Children and Youth with Special Health Care Needs Program and the Maternal Child Health Program located in the Division of Public Health.